+Table S7.
 Dry deposition fluxes (µmol m-2 d-1) of NO3-, NH4+, SP and soluble (s-) and total (t-) TMs to the North and South regions of the ETNA estimated using our baseline calculation (Base; Table 6), uncertainties estimated based on numbers of observations (num) and uncertainties based on the inter-quartile range of observed concentrations (IQ).